bbkr/exodus/README.md

 ### Checkpoint

 Your database servers should be set up.
 Check routings from application, check user grants.
-And again - remember to have separate infrastructure configurations (in puppet for example) for shards and their replicas offsets.
+And again - remember to have correct configurations (in puppet for example) for shards and their replicas offsets.
 Do some failures simulations.

 And move to the next step :)